tejaspant/SDC_Udacity_Term2/Project10_Model_Predictive_Control/README.md

 ## Implementation
 ---
-The state vector includes the x and y coorid
+The state vector includes the x and y coordinates,

-As a part of the parametric study conducted for the MPC algorithm, I looked at the effect of changing the number of time steps N and time step size dt.
+As a part of the parametric study conducted for the MPC algorithm, we looked at the effect of changing the number of time steps N and time step size dt.

 ### Effect of Time Step Size (dt)

-Here we maintain N and chnage dt.
+Here we maintain N and change dt.

 | N          		|     dt (sec)    | Result |
 |:---------------------:|:---------------------------------------------:|:---------------------------------------------:|